Ninjaclasher/dmoj-docker/README.md

 $ docker-compose exec site python3 manage.py migrate
 ```

-Finaly, the DMOJ comes with fixtures so that the initial install is not blank.
+Finally, the DMOJ comes with fixtures so that the initial install is not blank.
 They can be loaded with the following commands:
 ```sh
 $ docker-compose exec site python3 loaddata navbar
 $ docker-compose exec site python3 loaddata language_small